Advocacy

 CAUSE FOR ACTION:

-An essential component of the organization’s efforts is to serve as the voice for its members at the federal, state and local levels of government to advance its mission of diversity and inclusion.
-There are substantial resources – over $70 trillion – that are under the control of governments, endowments, companies and other institutions that are managed by third party investment professionals.
-While minority and women owned asset management firms make up 8.6% of this sector, they only manage 1.1% of all assets under management.
-The decision making around how these assets are managed has far reaching impact across the economy related to job creation, growth, wealth building and too few minority and women owned firms have a seat at the table in this process despite strong track records of proven success.
+An essential component of NASP’s mission is to serve as a voice for its members at the federal, state and local levels of government to advance diversity and inclusion.
+According to a 2017 GAO report there were over $70 trillion of assets under the control of governments, endowments, companies and other institutions that were managed by third party investment professionals.
+While diverse and women owned asset management firms made up 8.6% of this sector, they only managed 1.1% of all assets under management.
+As of the latest data, diverse-owned asset management firms in the U.S. control only around 1.4% of the total assets under management, translating to about $1.2 trillion out of an $82 trillion industry.
+Despite some gains over recent years, this number remains disproportionately low compared to the diversity of the general population.
+The performance of diverse-owned firms has been shown to match that of their non-diverse peers, suggesting that factors such as incumbency and long-standing relationships, rather than performance issues, may limit diverse firms’ access to capital.
+The decision making around which firms manage these assets has far reaching impact across the economy related to job creation, growth and wealth building.
+Too few diverse owned firms have a seat at the table in this process.

 What can be done to address this gap and increase opportunities for diverse securities professionals?